-This year’s summit looks to a future of increasing algorithmic intervention into our daily lives, and asks ‘what is left that cannot be computed or replicated’ and ‘how do we retain sensibilities that cannot be synthesised?’.
+This year’s summit looked to a future of increasing algorithmic intervention into our daily lives, and asked ‘what is left that cannot be computed or replicated’ and ‘how do we retain sensibilities that cannot be synthesised?’.

 Below is a breakdown of the day's schedule:

 The Alternate Realities team welcomes you to a thought provoking day of talks and discussions with the international digital storytelling community.

 Speakers: Dan Tucker & Joe Cutts (Sheffield Doc/Fest)